Navigating Toddler Behavior: A Guide for Parents

 WAIT.

+Let’s rewind.
+Let’s go back to that first shocking moment: your toddler slapping her sister.
 What do you think would have happened if, instead of scooping up your toddler, you went straight to your five-year-old and wrapped her in a hug?
 What if you gave all your attention to comforting the child who was hurt?

 Could it be that your toddler was seeking attention—and found that hitting got a big reaction?
 What did your toddler learn when she got your full focus, even though it was for something negative?